buttonwoodcx/bcx-expression-evaluator/README.md

     evaluate('b > 3 ? (a = true) : (a = false)', obj); // obj is now {a: false, b: 2}

 ### disable assignment if you don't need it
-This doesn't eliminate side effect, it would not prevent any function you called in the expression to mutate something.
+This doesn't eliminate side effect, it would not prevent any function you called in bcx-expression to mutate something.

     evaluate('a=1', {a:0}, null, {rejectAssignment: true}); // throws error

 ## Difference from real Javascript expression
-The expression looks like Javascript expression, but there are some difference.
+bcx-expression looks like Javascript expression, but there are some difference.

 ### wrong reference results undefined instead of error